POTS and Your Period

 How do I prevent a POTS flare?

-There’s different options for treating flares with your chronic illness.
+There’s different options for managing flares with your chronic illness.
 You know your body best and you likely already know what will help you best.
 But, maybe you’re new to this and you were recently diagnosed.
 Here’s some tips to prevent or shorten flares.

 Get enough rest.
 Yes!
 This is your sign to nap.
 Getting to bed early can also help.
 We know it’s hard.
 Your mind is healthy and is giving you a do list longer than the end credits of a Marvel movie, but your body is saying no. Resting is really important when you’re in a flare.
 The rest of the stuff can wait.

 Hydrate!
 Are you getting enough electrolytes?
 Making sure you’re keeping your sodium and water levels up is super important for potsies.
-The recommended treatment for POTS is between 3,000mg and 10,000mg per day of sodium.
+The recommended sodium intake for POTS is between 3,000mg and 10,000mg per day of sodium.
 And, be aware, there is a great difference in electrolyte drinks.
 Sports drinks are not optimal for potsies.
 Personally we are fond of NormaLyte.

 Try to exercise.
 Moving makes a difference in how you feel.
 I know, it’s difficult, but you can adapt your workouts to work for you.
 Any little bit helps.